helmet33/algotheory/README.md

 ## Words list
 My words lists is in the files wordlist.txt and wordslistMoby.txt in the GitHub repository.
-I got my words list from the Linux Moby list from this  [website] and from a second year project in Data Structures and Algorithms.
+I got my words list from the Linux Moby list from this  [website][1] and from a second year project in Data Structures and Algorithms.
 The Moby dictionary contains 354934 words and the wordlist dictionary contains 69905 words.
 Both dictionaries provide more words then the 3000 available at the Oxford English Dictionary site.

 ## Initial approach
 I am familiar with the show Countdown and initially concentrated not on the rules but on simply finding permutations of given letters in a list of know words.